-Attended noise compliance monitoring at designated NCIA Project Approval and EPL noise receivers was conducted on 6 June 2023.
+Attended noise compliance monitoring at designated NCIA Project Approval and EPL noise receivers was conducted on 23 April 2024.

-Site noise from NCIA was noted to be either inaudible or barely audible at Kenvil Close, and audible at the Wollombi Road location.
-L{Aeq(15 min)} levels measured at the receiver locations were largely influenced by extraneous noise sources such as road and rail traffic and other ambient sources (e.g. birds, crickets) at both locations.
+Site noise from NCIA was noted to be inaudible at Kenvil Close, and audible at the Wollombi Road location for the evening and night periods.
+LAeq(15 min) levels measured at the receiver locations were largely influenced by extraneous noise sources such as road and rail traffic and other ambient sources (e.g. birds, crickets) at both locations.
 Extraneous noise sources present at the defined Project Approval locations means in-situ assessment of the site contribution at the receiver locations is not possible.